chromium/chromium/docs/contributing.md

   product in the Chromium repositories that depends on that line of code or else the line of code should be removed.

-  When you are adding support for a new OS, a new architecture, a new port or a new top-level directory, please send an email to chrome-atls@google.com and get approval.
-For long-term maintenance reasons, we will accept only things that are used by the Chromium project (including Chromium-supported projects like V8 and Skia) and things whose benefit to Chromium outweighs any cost increase in maintaining Chromium's supported architectures / platforms (e.g. adding one ifdef branch for an unsupported architecture / platform has negligible cost and is likely fine, but introducing new abstractions or changes to higher level directories has a high cost and would need to provide Chromium with corresponding benefit).
+  When you are adding support for a new OS, architecture, compiler/STL implementation, platform, or simply a new top-level directory, please send an email to chrome-atls@google.com and get approval.
+For long-term maintenance reasons, we will accept only things that are used by the Chromium project (including Chromium-supported projects like V8 and Skia) and things whose benefit to Chromium outweighs any cost increase in maintaining Chromium's supported toolchains, architectures, and platforms (e.g. adding one ifdef branch for an unsupported architecture has negligible cost and is likely fine, but introducing new abstractions or changes to higher level directories has a high cost and would need to provide Chromium with corresponding benefit).
-  Note that an unsupported architecture / platform will not have bots on Google-managed waterfalls (even FYI bots) or maintained by Chromium developers.
+  See the [documentation on toolchain support](toolchain_support.md) for more details.
+Note that an unsupported configuration will not have bots on Google-managed waterfalls (even FYI bots) or maintained by Chromium developers.
 Please use existing ifdef branches as much as possible.